agourlay/omnibus/README.md

 Omnibus  [![Build Status](https://travis-ci.org/agourlay/omnibus.png?branch=master)](https://travis-ci.org/agourlay/omnibus)
 =========

-Omnibus is an HTTP-friendly reactive message bus which means :
+Omnibus is an HTTP-friendly persistent message bus which means :

  - Topic hierachies and subscriptions are managed via a rest API.
  - Updates are streamed by [Server-Sent-Event](http://www.html5rocks.com/en/tutorials/eventsource/basics/) which can be easily consumed by javascript frontends.
  - With reactive modes it is possible to replay specific parts of the events.
  - Subscriptions can be composed via the url keyword `+`.
  - Most of the features can be accessed via the administration web interface.
+ - Message are persisted into Cassandra.

 **This is still a work in progress, any API is likely to change**